stateoforegon-eis-css/Oregon-CIS-Assessments/PowerShell Scripts.md

 ### CIS Safgeguard 5.3: Disable Dormant Accounts

 **About:**
-Script to identify users collected from ArtifactCollector
+Script to identify Dormant Accounts from ArtifactCollector

 ```
 param (